yeoman/yeoman.io/app/codelab/setup.md

   <h2>Versions of the CLI tools that this codelab works with</h2>

   <p>Technology changes quickly!
-This tutorial has been tested with <strong>Yeoman 1.8.1</strong>.
+This tutorial has been tested with <strong>yo 1.8.4</strong>.
 If you are running into issues with a newer version, we would like to hear about it.
 Please open up an issue on our <a href="https://github.com/yeoman/yo/issues">tracker</a>.</p>

 </div>